 If you believe you are an expert in a particular field, offer the reader some tips and tricks on how to succeed in the same area.
 Recall personal experiences and factors that have helped you.
 It may look like recommendations, but do not forget you are writing a narrative essay – involve more creativity and descriptions.

 - The reasons people can cry on my shoulder and get cheered up immediately

 - Several reasons that make me the top specialists when it comes to social media marketing

 - The art of telling lies: how my creativity once saved the day

 - Features that make me the best football player on my team

 - A paper for those who seek advice in cooking Japanese dishes

 Good Narrative Essay Topics Without a Category

 All of the previous narrative essay topics are tied to a particular genre or theme.
-Still, there are plenty good narrative essay topics you can pick from that are quite random, yet fun to write about.
-Check out some more topics for narrative essay assignments that we thought of.
+Still, there are plenty of good narrative essay topics you can pick from that are quite random, yet fun to write about.
+Check out some additional topics for narrative essay assignments that we have thought up: